cloudquery/cloudquery/website/tables/aws/aws_codeartifact_repositories.md

 # Table: aws_codeartifact_repositories

-This table shows data for Codeartifact Repositories.
+This table shows data for AWS CodeArtifact Repositories.

 https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_RepositoryDescription.html
 The 'request_account_id' and 'request_region' columns are added to show the account and region of where the request was made from.